Wishlist

 Nairana cottage offers opportunities to watch birds and wallabies from the comfort

-Inala Country Accommodation offers two self-contained cottages on a 600-hectare conservation nature reserve on Bruny Island, Tasmania.
+Inala Country Accommodation offers two self-contained cottages on a 1,500 acre conservation nature reserve on Bruny Island, Tasmania.
 It’s the perfect retreat for birdwatchers, nature enthusiasts, or those wanting a taste of peaceful country living.

 Nairana features quality furnishings, Tasmanian timbers, and has been purpose-built to maximise bird- and wildlife-watching opportunities.
-The bedroom has a queen-size and single bed, and a double sofa-bed in the lounge/dining area.
+The bedroom has a queen-size and single bed, and a double sofa-bed in the lounge/dining area that can be set up on request.

 ‘Inala’ is an aboriginal word for ‘peaceful place’.
 The reserve is a haven for native flora and fauna.
 Over 90 species of birds, including six threatened species and all 12 Tasmanian endemics, white wallabies, echidnas, eastern quolls, and almost 40 species of native orchids, have been recorded here.